chrisK00/SweatSpace/README.md

 # SweatSpace
 Api for finding and managing workouts

-Sort of folder structured N-tier for loose coupling.
+Refactored from N-tier to a pragmatic Clean Architecture version for loose coupling

 # How to use
 1. Add a appsettings.secret.json file